jakabjo/code_public/Terraform/azure/azure-epic-poc/README.md

 - Use Epic-approved test harnesses or Iometer-style tools to validate latency and throughput.

 ### Compliance
-- All resources adhere to **Cleveland Clinic** security and compliance baselines.
+- All resources adhere to security and compliance baselines.
 - Deployed services map to Microsoft’s **HIPAA** and **HITRUST** compliant offerings.
 - Use **synthetic** data only in the POC.
 No production PHI should be stored or transmitted.